cRyp70s/cRyp70s/README.md

 ### About Me
 I am a backend developer and AI/ML enthusiast.
-I love working on AI/ML and Data Science problems, with NLP being my main focus.
+I love working on AI/ML and Data Science problems.

 ---